GZU-ZhangYJ-group/DAF-Net/README.md

 # A Frequency-Domain Dynamic Amplitude Filtering Method for Single-Image Dehazing with Harmony Enhancement

+> The official implementation of "An Efficient and Mixed Heterogeneous Model for Image Restoration"

+> This paper is under review processing...
+We will release all codes and results after finishing the review.

 Yabo Wu, Yongjun Zhang*, Ziyang Chen, Yong Zhao*

 > Code and trained models are available at [GitHub](https://github.com/GZU-ZhangYJ-group/DAF-Net).